Identix Incorporated: History

-The Early Years
+Early years

 The original fingerprint identification prototype was made mostly from items Mr. Fowler and Mr. Ruby found in Mr. Fowler's garage.
 The moving parts (cams, drive-trains, rotating spindles, articulated platforms, etc.) were all homemade.
 Rotation came by cannibalizing old drill motors.
 Old projection lights and lenses illuminated the ridges and valleys of the fingerprints along the length of the finger one line at a time.
 The optical elements had to be made from machined and polished plastic, but the structure that housed all the mechanics was built out of wood.
 By using photosensitive paper and film, the only media available at the time for recording, the result was a machine that could simulate the effects of rolling the finger and capture an entire print without distortion.

-Current Applications
+Current applications

-Today, Identix' computerized fingerprint identification products are used by federal governments and law enforcement agencies around the world.
+Today, Identix computerized fingerprint identification products are used by federal governments and law enforcement agencies around the world.
 Additionally, the verification of personal identity using fingerprints has propagated into everyday life.
 Fingerprint access is now used in smart phones, laptops, time and attendance systems, credit card purchases, airport security and physical access systems.